MicrosoftDocs/memdocs/memdocs/configmgr/osd/deploy-use/create-stand-alone-media.md

         - Configuration Manager writes a text file called `MediaLabel.txt` to the root of the media.
 By default, the file includes a single line of text: `label=Configuration Manager`.
 If you customize the label for media, this line uses your custom label instead of the default value.

-    - **Include autorun.inf file on media**<!-- 4090666 -->: Starting in version 1906, Configuration Manager doesn't add an autorun.inf file by default.
+    - **Include autorun.inf file on media**<!-- 4090666 -->: Configuration Manager doesn't add an autorun.inf file by default.
 This file is commonly blocked by antimalware products.
 For more information on the AutoRun feature of Windows, see [Creating an AutoRun-enabled CD-ROM Application](/windows/desktop/shell/autoplay).
 If still necessary for your scenario, select this option to include the file.

 5. On the **Security** page, specify the following options: